sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter5/network_manager.md

     """Function to create a new network manager.

     Will create a network manager with default protocol stack.
-    This stack inclused a reservation and routing protocol.
+    This stack includes a reservation and routing protocol.

     Args:
         owner (QuantumRouter): node to attach network manager to.